 CALI (Computer Assisted Legal Instruction) is a non-profit consortium of law schools that researches and develops computer-mediated legal instruction.
 There are nearly 1,000 lessons available in over 40 legal topics.
-The lessons are available in their website or on a CD-ROM available at the Reference Desk during Reference hours.
+The lessons are available on their website.
 The School Authorization Code you will need to create a CALI account is located on SharePoint.
-Watch this video for a preview of how to use CALI.

 Looking for a Study Aid?
 Try searching through Encore, the library's catalog.
 Simply type "study aids" (include the quotation marks!) in the search box.
 This will display all the materials that have "study aid" in the subject or title.
 You can then use the left column to limit your search to certain subjects.
 Or, you can be more specific in your original search, eg., "study aids" contracts.

 Use our new Guides to Study Aids to determine which study aid is the right one for you.
 The guides indicate what is available for each topic, such as contracts or evidence.
 1L students, use the Guide for 1L classes here.
 The Guide for 2L and 3L classes is here.
 The Guides also indicate what kind of help each study aid offers - whether they contain practice exam questions, charts, topic summaries, etc. If you have questions, ask at the Reference Desk.

 In response to student demand, we are now using online sign-up for workshops and trainings.
 Click the "Online Sign-up for Workshops and Trainings" link to find the Workshop and Training Schedules, and the links to sign up.
 Create a Coastal Connect account and sign up from home, or anywhere you have an internet connection.